opensource-observer/oso/apps/docs/docs/how-oso-works/oss-directory/index.md

       - wallet
 ```

-In order to instantiate a project, we require a unique slug and a GitHub URL that is not owned by any other project.
-Project metadata, including its name and tagline, can also be be captured.
+In order to instantiate a project, we require a unique `name` and a GitHub URL that is not owned by any other project.
+Project metadata, including its `display_name` and `description`, can also be be captured.
 Once instantiated, a project entry can be updated to include additional artifacts.

 Critically, artifacts can only belong to one project.
 We run validation checks to ensure that artifacts are not duplicated across projects.
 Please consult the [project schema](./project) for more information.